unoplatform/uno.extensions/doc/Overview/Maui/ThirdParty-GrapeCity.md

 1. Follow the [Calendar Quick Start](https://www.grapecity.com/componentone/docs/maui/online-maui/calendarquickstart.html) by applying XAML to the EmbeddedControl.xaml.

 1. In order for the Calendar control to render correctly on all platforms you should set both `HeightRequest` and `WidthRequest` attributes on the Calendar control.

-## Sample

-A sample application that features GrapeCity controls is available [here](https://github.com/unoplatform/Uno.Samples/tree/dev/master/UI/MauiEmbedding/GrapeCityApp).
-The samples requires the ComponentOne ControlPanel to be installed.